 It is estimated there are 50 million victims of human trafficking around the world including both labor and sex trafficking.

-AEHT members serve over 100 survivors of human trafficking each year through local shelters and outreach programs.
+AEHT members serve over 100 survivors each year through local shelters and outreach programs.

 Read the Stop Trafficking Newsletter